 He transformed from a heartthrob into a formidable actor and producer, shaping modern cinema with his discerning taste and box office power.

-Brad Pitt arrived in Hollywood with little more than a beat-up car and a few hundred dollars, but his charisma was immediately magnetic.
-His early roles in films like 'Thelma & Louise' cemented his status as a generational pin-up, but Pitt chafed against the label, deliberately seeking out complex, often unglamorous parts in projects like 'Twelve Monkeys' and 'Fight Club'.
+Brad Pitt produced '12 Years a Slave' and 'Moonlight' through Plan B Entertainment, winning Best Picture Oscars for both.
+He arrived in Hollywood with a beat-up car and a few hundred dollars.
+His early role in 'Thelma & Louise' made him a generational pin-up.
+Pitt chafed against that label.
+He sought complex, unglamorous parts in 'Twelve Monkeys' and 'Fight Club'.
 This pivot revealed a sharp, restless intelligence.
-He leveraged his star power to found Plan B Entertainment, a production company responsible for a string of critically adored, award-winning films such as '12 Years a Slave' and 'Moonlight', proving his eye for potent storytelling was as significant as his on-screen presence.
-His career arc is a masterclass in navigating fame, using it as fuel to become a central architect of 21st-century American film, both in front of and behind the camera.
+He leveraged his star power to found Plan B Entertainment, a production company that released a string of critically adored, award-winning films.
+His eye for potent storytelling proved as significant as his on-screen presence.
+His career arc shows a man navigating fame, using it to become a central architect of 21st-century American film, both in front of and behind the camera.

 1946–1964